Enable profiling with Parca¶

 uname -r

-If you do not have the generic flavor, you can enable it on a unit to be profiled as follows:
+If you do not have the generic flavour, you can enable it on a unit to be profiled as follows:

 juju ssh postgresql/0 bash